My Co-op

 Staff:

-Brian Hughey, General Manager and CEO
+Brian Hughey, General Manager, and CEO

 Jeff Catlett, Sand Hill District Manager

-Tom Davis, Manager of Engineering
+John Mason, Manager of Engineering

-David Miller, Manager of Information Technology
+Robb Smith, Manager of Information Technology

-Annette Riley, Manager of Human Resources
+Courtney Weatherford, Manager of Human Resources

 Board of Directors: